How To Market A Book Online In Three Easy Steps

 I get a lot of blog traffic from others.

-Consider using the following list of social media platforms to share your blog posts and book promotion pages.
+Consider using the following social media platforms to share your blog posts and book promotion pages.

 None of them needs any other interaction other than to share your content.
 But all of them deliver regular traffic to my blogs.